 The Office leases its motor vehicles and office accommodation.
-Input tax on all commitments estimated at \$35k (2011 - \$64k) will be recouped from the Australian Taxation Office.
+Input tax on all commitments estimated at \$117k (2013 - \$137k) will be recouped from the Australian Taxation Office.
+The Office does not have any capital or other expenditure commitments at 30 June 2014 or 30 June 2013.

-12. Contingent Liabilities and Contingent Assets
+11. Contingent Liabilities and Contingent Assets